The Best No-Wifi Offline Strategy Games for Android [February 2020]

 For those unfamiliar with what it means to be a Risk-like game, Age of Civilizations will task you with take control of the entire world in a quest for domination between countries.
 Starting with a small group of countries, you take turns submitting your orders to move your military forces around the map, limited only by the movement points you have during each turn.
 Move orders are randomized, which means countries have a good shot at beating you to the punch before your units manage to do anything in competition.
 With over 342 provinces to battle for on Earth (and a second map taking place on planet Kepler-22b), no game of Age of Civilizations will ever be the same.

 There’s a ton to manage in a war simulation game like this.
 The map spans the entire globe, with the ability to zoom in and out as needed to command your troops around the map.
 Your capital city must be kept from danger for no more than three turns at a time, in order to protect your civilization.
-Your money is gained through, of all things, income tax, which might sound boring to those not already deep into the Risk-likes of the world, but in fact makes the game’s cash system really interesting and fun to manage.
+Your money is gained through, of all things, income tax, which might sound boring to those not already deep into the Risk-likes of the world, but in fact makes the game’s cash system fascinating and fun to manage.
 This definitely isn’t a game for everyone, and the lack of flashy graphics might turn some people off.
 But Age of Civilization is something designed to be a slow burn, something you pour a few hours into on each day, and a full game may take up to a day to complete, with multiple outcomes depending on the choices you make.
 At only $2.20 (the game isn’t originally developed in the United States, thus the strange asking price), it’s a must-have for strategy fans.
 There’s also a lite version available to demo.

 One of the best board games released in the 2000s was Pandemic, a game where you have to work together to cure a disease-causing problems all over the world.
 The game is a great way to turn the normally competition-driven style of board games into something that requires you to pool your resources in order to win at the game, but if you’re interested in what the opposite style of game would look like, Plague Inc. provides that experience for any and all players.
 Instead of trying to cure a disease threatening the world, you control and power that disease.
 Plague Inc. has been compared to the film Contagion by the creators of the game, and even admit the game was inspired by Pandemic 2, a Flash game released in 2008 unrelated to the board game.